hq9000/adversarial-music-generator/README.md

 #### Reduction

-Reduction is a process of "reducing" the multi-dimensional evaluation to a single float number.
+Reduction is a process of "reducing" the multi-dimensional evaluation into a single float number.

 The reference `NaiveRandomReducer` does so by simply calculating a weighted sum of different components.